-There are EPCOT resort area resorts and there are EPCOT resort area resorts—you know, actually working walking distance to theme park.
+There are EPCOT resort area resorts and there are EPCOT resort area resorts—those select few actually within walking distance to the theme park.
 Of that bunch, Disney’s Boardwalk Inn and Villas Resort is certainly the flashiest, and after my recent stay I fully understand the appeal.
 Read on for my guide to Disney’s Boardwalk Resort—with tips for parents!

 Theming.
 The BoardWalk is heavily inspired by turn-of-the-century theme parks and amusement from that era.
 Gold and crystal chandeliers hang from the ornate lobby that is filled with amusement park decor, including a model classic wooden roller coaster and black and white photos of amusement parks.
 The theming extends to other areas outside the lobby, but in a more playful display; for example, at the Luna Park Pool, the bar area is shaped like an old-fashioned carousel.

 The BoardWalk Resort truly comes alive in the nighttime.
 Golden lights dot the waterfront, basking Crescent Lake in a glow.
 Signage to the shops and restaurants illuminate in turn, making each night feel like Summer.
 Carnival games and street performers pop up in between the shops, drawing crowds, cheers, and music.
 The lawn in between the buildings fills with families, children running around as a Movie Under the Stars screens in the background.

 The BoardWalk Resort, perhaps more so than any other Disney World Resort, wears its adult offerings on its sleeve.
 A cocktail lounge, a piano bar, and a dance hall coexist along with other quick-service and table-service restaurants normally filled with families.
 This certainly gives the BoardWalk Resort more of a late-night vibe; it’s perhaps the one resort clearly intended to cater to guests of all ages, and not just the Monorail crowd.